 Launched in 2019 via an overdrawn story ballet, Wiederhoeft is a design house obsessed with theatre, dance, and the magic of live performance.
 Buffoonery!
 Bamboozlement!
 Mockery!
 These are the virtues and muses of the Wiederhoeft dreamscape…

-Before pursuing a fashion career full time, he also studied costume design, which included an apprenticeship at Houston’s Alley Theatre, and working for Broadway designers like Gregg Barnes and Susan Hilferty.
-Within his own work, every look comes along with its own character, each unique in this faerie tale-esque, overdrawn universe.
-The collections and shows are not only an opportunity to bring his own brand of buffoonery to life, but a chance to celebrate fashion within the context of live performance.
+Within the collections, every look comes along with its own character, each unique in this faerie tale-esque, overdrawn universe.
+The collections and shows are not only an opportunity to bring this brand of buffoonery to life, but a chance to celebrate fashion within the context of live performance.